Hunter safety course in Glades County

 Media contact: Katie Johnson, 561-882-5709

-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Sept.
-7 from 8 a.m.to 5 p.m. in Glades County.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on July 26, from 8 a.m. until 5 p.m. in Glades County.

-Participants must successfully complete the online portion of the course prior to attending and bring the final Web report to the FWC course on Sept.
-7. It does not have to be notarized.
+Participants must successfully complete the online portion of the course prior to attending and bring the final Web report to the FWC course on July 26.
+The form does not have to be notarized.

 Parents or legal guardians must accompany children under 16 years of age to all classes.
 To participate in live-fire exercises, children under 18 years old must present a parental release form signed by a parent or legal guardian.

 Anyone born on or after June 1, 1975, must pass an approved hunter safety course and have a hunting license to hunt alone (unsupervised).